bwaldner/SWE-HW2/README.md

-🍽️ Ben Waldner's Favorite Recipes App
-This is a simple Node.js web application that lets users view and add favorite recipes.
+This is a simple web app that lets users view and add their recipes.
 It uses Express.js, EJS for rendering, and MySQL as the database.

-🔧 Setup Instructions
+Setup Instructions
 1. Clone the Repository
 bash
 Copy